-34. Defendants Cline and Kirby also knew, before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, that, absent intervention by the Chicago Police Department, Watts and his gang would continue to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges.
+33. Defendants Cline and Kirby also knew, before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, that, absent intervention by the Chicago Police Department, Watts and his gang would continue to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges.

-ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and undefined terms the "Watts Gang," and "his gang" are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted or that they engaged in any alleged misconduct, including robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted and deny that they engaged in any alleged misconduct, including robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges and therefore deny the allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

-35. The Internal Affairs Division of the Chicago Police knew about the lawlessness of Watts and his gang by 2004.
+34. The Internal Affairs Division of the Chicago Police knew about the lawlessness of Watts and his gang by 2004.